 Conceptual frameworks, tools and indicators (Sasaki et al., 2015; Oliver et al., 2015) have been defined for quantifying the resilience of coastal fisheries, estuaries or agricultural landscapes (de Juan et al., 2013; Mijatović et al., 2013) based on structural and functional attributes; e.g. ecosystem elasticity or sensitivity and adaptive capacity (López et al., 2013).
-Trends in the frequency of animal species that provide key ecosystem functions in Great Britain, have highlighted that key ecosystem functions are not equally impaired by global change, and conservation actions should focus on the functional groups for which there is clear evidence of resilience erosion (Oliver et al., 2015).
+Trends in the frequency of animal species that provide key ecosystem functions in Great Britain, have highlighted that they are not equally impaired by global change, and conservation actions should focus on the functional groups for which there is clear evidence of resilience erosion (Oliver et al., 2015).
 Moreover, community field experiments have clearly shown that vegetation restoration can improve pollination, suggesting that the degradation of ecosystem functions is at least partially reversible (Kaiser-Bunbury et al., 2017) and that severe disturbance-driven reduction in ecosystem function does not preclude rapid ecosystem recovery.

 Several pattern- or process-oriented strategies have been suggested (Pauly et al., 2002; Fischer et al., 2006) to enhance biodiversity and ecosystem resilience for an improved management of marine and terrestrial production systems including: (i) promoting structurally complex patches of resources throughout the system, and species of particular concern for functional diversity, but (ii) controlling over-abundant and alien species and minimizing threatening ecosystem processes.
 Implementing those strategies will result in more heterogeneous production areas, with structurally more complex mosaics of habitats.
 The resulting production areas are likely to sustain higher levels of animal diversity and will be more resilient to external disturbances.

+The concept of animal diversity can be applied in various ways within livestock farming systems.
+A first aspect of animal diversity is the diversity of species, with for instance a mixed farm exploiting sheep and cattle or an aquaculture farm exploiting different fish species.
+The benefit of species diversity in the farm is generally based on the ability of various species to exploit different resources.
+Sheep and cattle in grazing systems are using different patches of grass, with plant different selection strategies.
+The same type of complementarity is used in recirculated aquaculture systems with fishes that feed in different levels of the water column.
+Complementarity of species can also go beyond complementarity of resources used, with farming systems based on the complete trophic chain such as integrated multi-trophic aquaculture systems (IMTA).
+The benefit of species diversity in a farm can also rely on the diversity of products commercialized.
+For instance, small ruminants can be used as cash flow while larger ruminants have a role of savings.

+A second aspect of animal diversity is the diversity of individuals of the same species.
+Animals may be diverse in terms of their adaptive profiles, with for instance a type of cows that copes with heat stress and another type that cope with feed shortage.
+Having these two types of individuals in a herd can enlarge the range of perturbations that the livestock system can absorb.
+Animals can also be diverse in terms of their lifetime trajectories, with for instance females that have different types of reproductive rhythms (e.g. extended lactation in dairy production, accelerated lambing in sheep production).
+This diversity of trajectories within the herd can be useful to cope with environmental challenges (portfolio effect) or to have different types of products answering to different market needs (e.g. heavy/light lambs).

 The concept of agro-ecology as a sustainable and responsible way forwards